JamesVentures/james/README.md

 1. Edit `buidler.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
 2. Make sure you have the right address in `buidler.config.js`'s `networks.mainnet.deployedContracts.james` field.
-3. Run `npx buidler pool-deploy --network mainnet --shares <shares> --tokens <tokens>` with the initial amount of tokens you want to donate to the pool, and how many shares you want in return.
+3. Run `npx buidler pool-deploy --network mainnet --bonds <bonds> --tokens <tokens>` with the initial amount of tokens you want to donate to the pool, and how many bonds you want in return.

 ### Interacting with the smart contracts